Exceleent/tANS/README.md

 Those tables we aply to stream decoding.

 # How to use our Coder/Encoder
-Remember that L :=2^n So sum of appearance of each symbol must b
+Remember that L :=2^n So sum of appearance of each symbol must be power of 2.
+In order to use encoder/decoder you must first fill up config filles.

  # Folder Encoder - Contains